panoply/vscode-liquid/readme.md

   // Whether or not to enable control flow operator completions "liquid.completion.operators": true,

+    // Whether or not to enable section object {% schema %} defined data completions "liquid.completion.sections": true,

   // Controls whether formatting is enabled or disabled "liquid.format.enable": true,